History of graphic design: The Qur'an

-In Islamic countries, calligraphy was a sacred aspect of the holy book of Islam, the Qur'an.
-Muslim scribes used black ink and golden paper to write and draw, using an angled alphabet called Kuffi, or Kufi.
+In Islamic countries, calligraphy was a sacred aspect of the holy book of Islam, the Quran.
+Muslim scribes used black ink and golden paper to write and draw, using an angled alphabet called the Kufic script.
 Such writings appeared in the 8th century and reached their apex in the 10th century.
 Later, decorations of the margins of pages, displaying a variety of graphic techniques, were added in order to beautify the book.
-In the 12th century, the Naskh alphabet was invented; it featured curves instead of the angled lines of Kufi script.
-Other styles, such as Mohaghegh, Reyhan, Sols, Reghaa, and Toghii, appeared later on.
+In the 12th century, the Naskh alphabet was invented; it featured curves instead of the angled lines of the Kufic script.
+Other styles, such as Mohaghegh, Rayhani, Thuluth, Reghaa, and Toghii, appeared later on.

 Calligraphy

 Playing cards

 It is believed that playing cards were invented in China.
 Chinese playing cards, as we understand the term today, date from at least 1294, when Yen Sengzhu and Zheng Pig-Dog were apparently caught gambling in Enzhou (in modern Shandong Province).
 Cards entered Europe from the Islamic empire.
 The earliest authentic references to playing cards in Europe date from 1377.
-Europe changed the Islamic symbols such as scimitars and cups into graphical representations of kings, queens, knights and jesters.
+Europe changed the Islamic symbols, such as scimitars and cups, into graphical representations of kings, queens, knights and jesters.
 Different European countries adopted different suit systems.
 For instance, some Italian, Spanish and German decks of cards even today do not have queens.
 During the 15th century, German printers introduced a woodblock printing technique to produce playing cards.
 Lower production costs enabled the printed playing cards' quick exportation throughout Europe.
-The substitution of wood-block printing and hand coloring with copper-plate engraving during the 16th century was the next significant innovation in the manufacture of playing cards.
+The substitution of woodblock printing and hand coloring with copper-plate engraving during the 16th century was the next significant innovation in the manufacture of playing cards.
 The mass printing of playing cards was revolutionized by the introduction of color lithography in the early 19th century.

 Communication

 A rebus (Latin: "by things") is a kind of word puzzle which uses pictures to represent words or parts of words, such as "T,4,2" instead of "tea for two".
-In 1977, the New York State Department of Commerce recruited Milton Glaser, a productive graphic designer to work on a marketing campaign for New York State.
+In 1977, the New York State Department of Commerce recruited Milton Glaser, a productive graphic designer, to work on a marketing campaign for New York State.
 Glaser created the rebus-style icon I ❤ NY which became a major success and has continued to be sold for years.
-Rebus has played an important role in creation of alphabets.
+Rebus has played an important role in the creation of alphabets.

 Heraldry

-Heraldry is the practice of designing and displaying coat of arms and heraldic badge and is rather common among all nations.
-For example, Romans used eagle as their coat of arms, French used fleur de lis, and Persians used the sign of their god, Ahura Mazda.
-Historically, it has been variously described as "the shorthand of history" and "the floral border in the garden of history.".
+Heraldry is the practice of designing and displaying coats of arms and heraldic badges, and is common among many nations.
+For example, the Romans used an eagle in their coat of arms, the French used the fleur-de-lis, and the Persians used the sign of their god, Ahura Mazda.
+Historically, heraldry has been variously described as "the shorthand of history" and "the floral border in the garden of history."
 It comes from the Germanic compound *harja-waldaz, "army commander".
 The origins of heraldry lie in the need to distinguish participants in combat when their faces were hidden by iron and steel helmets.
 Eventually a formal system of rules developed into ever more complex forms of heraldry.